 Research Involving Human Subject (IRB) The participation of humans in research projects raises fundamental ethical and civil rights questions.
 All such research, funded and unfunded projects sponsored and not sponsored which is carried out by students, faculty, or other University employees, on or off campus, is covered by the Policies and Procedures of the UCCS Institutional Review Board (IRB) for the Protection of Human Subjects.

-Research Involving Biohazards (IBC) The University of Colorado Colorado Springs has established an Institutional Biosafety Committee (IBC) whose responsibilities need not be restricted to recombinant DNA with recombinant or synthetic nucleic acid molecules and shall meet the requirements as outlined in Section IV-B-2 of the National Institutes of Health (NIH) Guidelines for Research Involving Recombinant DNA Molecules.
+Research Involving Biohazards (IBC) The University of Colorado Colorado Springs has established an Institutional Biosafety Committee (IBC) whose responsibilities need not be restricted to recombinant or synthetic nucleic acid molecules and shall meet the requirements as outlined in Section IV-B-2 of the National Institutes of Health (NIH) Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.

 Responsible Conduct of Research (RCR) Resource providing guidance and compliance related to the responsible conduct of research (the practice of scholarship and scientific investigation with integrity).
 This page is a consolidated source for information and resources to help UCCS research faculty and staff navigate and fulfill RCR responsibilities.